Elkan Naumburg: Biography

-Naumburg was born to a Jewish family in Treuchtlingen, Bavaria, in 1835, and emigrated with his parents to the United States at age 15 to escape the growing anti-Semitism of his native land.
+Naumburg was born to a Jewish family in Treuchtlingen, Bavaria, on January 1, 1835, and emigrated with his parents to the United States at age 15 to escape the growing anti-Semitism of his native land.
+He studied violin twice a week two miles away, but never had time to make progress with the instrument then, as other obligations intervened.
+But it gave hm his first love of music.
 He settled first in Baltimore, where he took a liking to chamber music.
+He lived there for 16 years, until 31 years old.
 An amateur pianist with no formal training, he was unable at that time to afford purchasing concert tickets for famous performers like Vieuxtemps and Thalberg.

-In 1853, at age 18, he moved to New York City, where he initiated a business career that was first highlighted as a successful merchant and then a merchant banker.
+In 1866, at age 31, he moved to New York City, where he initiated a business career that was first highlighted as a successful merchant and then a merchant banker.
 He founded E. Naumburg & Co. in 1893 - one of the largest 'commercial paper' banks on Wall Street.
 Their chief rival was Goldman Sachs.

 The parlor of his Manhattan townhouse hosted pianists, opera singers and string quartets, and soon became a forum for celebrities of the music field.
 With his success he chose to make access to fine music available to a broader public in New York, as one of his principal legacies.
 In 1873, Leopold Damrosch founded the Oratorio Society of New York in the 'back parlor' of Elkan Naumburg's 48th Street home.
-Bertha Wehle Naumburg (1843–97), Elkan's wife, gave it that name.
+Elkan's wife, gave it that name.
 Elkan, Bertha and Leopold were very good friends, and like Leopold, Elkan also gave one of his son's the name Walter.
 Richard Arnold (violinist), Leopold Damrosch, Marcella Sembrich, Theodore Thomas, and others performed weekly in the Naumburg family parlor during the 1870s, 80s, and 90s, entertaining such Gilded Age critics and artists as Henry Theophilus Finck and Albert Henry Krehbiel.